Planar quantum low-density parity-check codes with open boundaries: Discussion

-Furthermore, we compare the bulk stabilizers for the $k=7$, $k=8$, $k=9$, $k=11$, $k=12$, and $k=13$ families:
+Furthermore, we compare the bulk stabilizers for the $k=7$, $k=8$ ($[[188, 8, 9]]$), $k=9$ ($[[441, 9, 15]]$), $k=10$ ($[[381, 10, 13]]$), $k=12$ ( $[[432, 12, 12]]$), and $k=13$ ($[[392, 13, 11]]$) families:

-Notably, the $k=11$ and $k=13$ families represent two distinct horizontal extensions of the $k=8$ stabilizers.
+Notably, the $k=10$ family arises from a vertical extension of the $k=8$ stabilizers, while the $k=13$ family results from a horizontal extension of the $k=8$ stabilizers.
 Moreover, the stabilizers of the $k=8$ family are derived from the $k=7$ family by shifting one edge; similarly, the $k=9$ stabilizers are formed by shifting one edge of the $k=8$ stabilizers, and the $k=12$ stabilizers are generated by an additional one-edge shift of the $k=9$ stabilizers.

 Overall, these observations suggest that the bulk stabilizers are closely related.
 It would be of great interest to develop an analytical method to obtain these families directly rather than relying solely on numerical search, as this could provide valuable guidelines for designing high-performance families of planar qLDPC codes with larger logical dimensions $k$.
 We conjecture that the code families described above achieve an optimal balance between $k$ and the code distance $d$: the logical dimension $k$ scales with the range of the stabilizers (determined by the independent monomials after quotienting out $f(x,y)$ and $g(x,y)$), while the fractal operators favor smaller stabilizers in order to accommodate more small triangles.
 In other words, the bulk stabilizers presented above may be arranged to maximize the area of the Newton polytope associated with $f(x,y)$ and $g(x,y)$~\cite{chen2025anyon}, while remaining compact enough to allow the embedding of numerous small Sierpinski triangles within finite lattices, thereby achieving larger code distances.
 It would be worthwhile to formalize this trade-off more rigorously.